Searching for Anomalies with Foundation Models: Results

-Additionally, in the region where both jets have $\tau_{21} < 0.45$, we observe an unexpected structure at soft drop mass values of around 150 GeV.
+Additionally, in the region where both jets have $\tau_{21} < 0.45$, we observe an unexpected structure at soft drop mass values of around 130 GeV.
 To further investigate the properties of the selected events, we consider a different signal hypothesis, namely the pair production of Higgs bosons (HH).
 The HH simulations, also available from the CMS Open Data release, are performed at NLO with trilinear Higgs coupling set to 1.0 and using \PythiaEight for showering and hadronization.
 Even though the expected contribution from the Standard Model HH is expected to be less than a single event after selection, we investigate the compatibility of the data with the HH template.
-The results obtained using the HH sample as a signal, while t$\bar{\mathrm{t}}$ is now considered part of the background processes, are shown in Fig.~\ref{fig:large_results_s}

-The fit requires the Standard Model di-Higgs signal to be scaled by a factor of 4000, far exceeding the current limits on di-Higgs production~\cite{CMS:2025ngq}\footnote{We stress that the di-Higgs simulation is used here only as a shape proxy for a signal with similar kinematic properties.
+The results obtained using the HH sample as a signal, while t$\bar{\mathrm{t}}$ is now considered part of the background processes, are shown in Fig.~\ref{fig:large_results_s}.
+The fit requires the Standard Model HH decaying to pairs of b-quarks signal to be scaled by a factor of around 4000, far exceeding the current limits on HH production~\cite{CMS:2025ngq}\footnote{We stress that the HH simulation is used here only as a shape proxy for a signal with similar kinematic properties.
 We do not claim evidence for this process, which would be in direct contradiction with existing experimental constraints.}.
-Compared to the background-only hypothesis, the Asymptotic significance is 2.38, indicating a preference for the signal template over the background-only model.
+Compared to the background-only hypothesis, the Asymptotic significance is 3.3, indicating a preference for the signal template over the background-only model.
 Since we only include the soft drop mass of the leading jet in the fit, we investigate whether the subleading jet mass has an impact on the observed distribution.
-We further split the region with jets satisfying $\tau_{21} < 0.45$ into two sub-regions: one where the subleading jet soft drop mass is below 100 GeV and one where it is above.
+We further split the region with jets satisfying $\tau_{21} < 0.45$ into two sub-regions: one where the subleading jet soft drop mass is below 90 GeV and one where it is above.
 We fit all regions simultaneously, performing the ABCD background estimation for QCD independently per region.
 The results we obtain are shown in Fig.~\ref{fig:large_results_split_sr12} for both the background-only fit and the HH signal plus background fit.
+While the fit results in the region with subleading jet soft drop mass below 90 GeV are more consistent with data, the region where the soft drop mass is above 90 GeV seems to highlight even further the disagreement between the data and expected physics processes, favoring the presence of the HH-like signal and resulting in an observed significance of 3.84 compared to the background-only hypothesis.